3DCdsc/Cloud_2021/Intro to Linux.md

 1. `touch file1.txt file2.py file3.jar file4.css file5.html`

-#### 3.4.b CREATING A FILE METHOD 2 : Creating a file with text editor, then save
+#### 3.4.b Creating a file method 2 : Creating a file with text editor, then save

 > **_nano_** is the default text editor in Linux.